Get Started

 Overview

-esp-video-components is Espressif’s official camera system development and application framework.
-It mainly includes the following sub-components:
+ESP-Video-Components is Espressif’s official development and application framework for camera systems.
+It mainly includes the following components:

-esp_cam_sensor: This component provides the underlying drivers for three camera sensors including MIPI-CSI, DVP, and SPI.
+esp_cam_sensor: This component provides sensor drivers for three camera interfaces: MIPI, DVP, and SPI.

-esp_video: This component relies on esp_cam_sensor, esp_ipa, and esp_h264 components to implement an API compatible with the Linux V4L2 standard.
-Users can add this component to their project to quickly add the visual features they need.
+esp_video: This component relies on the esp_cam_sensor, esp_ipa, and esp_h264 components to implement an API compatible with the Linux V4L2 standard.
+Adding this component to a project enables quick implementation of the desired visual features.

 SoC |